-The overall goal of the Social and Human Development and Special Programmes Directorate of the SADC Secretariat is to contribute to the reduction of human poverty and improve the availability of efficient human resources for the promotion of the regions’ economic growth, deeper integration and its competitiveness in the global economy.
+The overall goal of the Social and Human Development Directorate of the SADC Secretariat is to contribute to the reduction of human poverty and improve the availability of efficient human resources for the promotion of the regions’ economic growth, deeper integration and its competitiveness in the global economy.

 Human and social development is accorded priority by SADC Member States in view of its crucial role as a factor and as a broad measure of development.
 It also has an important role to play in consolidating the historical, social and cultural ties and affinities of the peoples of the region

-The Social and Human Development and Special Programmes Directorate is within the portfolio of the Deputy Executive Secretary: Regional Integration.
+The Social and Human Development Directorate is within the portfolio of the Deputy Executive Secretary: Regional Integration.

-To deliver on the above goal, the Directorate of Social and Human Development and Special Programmes has the following areas of responsibility:
+To deliver on the above goal, the Directorate of Social and Human Development has the following areas of responsibility:

 - Education and Skills Development – includes the access to quality education and training.
 The aim is to increase availability of educated and skilled human resources within the region to contribute to poverty alleviation and regional integration.